 Other Things that Can Obstruct Sensors

 Lots of things can actually interfere with your sensors.
 Cobwebs are common.
 Sometimes sunlight is a problem.
 You can get around this by securing cardboard or wooden shades around the top of the sensor to protect it from sunlight.
 Sometimes the sensors just need cleaned.
-A little soap and water might be the easiest garage door opener repair you’ve ever done.

 Comments are closed.